What is Blepharoplasty?

 - Older than they really are, especially when drooping lids start to make the eyes look smaller

 A blepharoplasty is a great way for Washington, DC, patients to eliminate these issues and get the eyelids back to their normal appearance.
-With a few quick incisions, Dr. Porter can cut away excess tissue to get the upper lids out of the patient’s line of sight or fix the drooping bags of the lower lids.
-After extraneous tissue has been removed, she will then tighten and lift the lids so they rest in a natural position.
+With a few quick incisions, Drs.
+Porter and Sitapara can cut away excess tissue to get the upper lids out of the patient’s line of sight or fix the drooping bags of the lower lids.
+After extraneous tissue has been removed, they will then tighten and lift the lids so they rest in a natural position.

 After blepharoplasty, patients’ eyes will look much more open and brighter.
 The skin around their eyes will also be tighter and smoother, as any fat deposits can be removed during the surgery.
-Finally, Dr. Porter can smooth out the transition between the upper cheek and lower eyelid to restore a youthful contour to the patient.
+Finally, our doctors can smooth out the transition between the upper cheek and lower eyelid to restore a youthful contour to the patient.

 - Are Other Procedures Involved with a Blepharoplasty?